 Unlike conventional, chemical-based lawn care, organic lawn care is safe for pets, kids, pollinators, and wildlife.
 For us, this is priority number one.
 A beautiful lawn shouldn’t come at a cost to all of the living things that use and enjoy it.

 Our entire approach to organic lawn care comes from the basic concept that healthy soil = healthy plants.
 If you forget about all of the health concerns and environmental risk factors of using conventional chemical-based lawn treatments, you are still left with this basic fact.
 Synthetic pesticides and chemical-based lawn fertilizers do great harm to the soil by depleting what makes up a huge part of healthy soil; the microbiome and essential nutrients.

 Organic lawn care focuses on the health of the soil and lawn.
 A healthier lawn requires less water, weed control, and fertilizers.
-A healthy, organically grown lawn resists weeds and pests like a healthy body resists disease.
+A healthy, organically grown lawn resists weeds and pests like a healthy body resist disease.
 The grass thrives in the nutrient-dense soil and easily overpowers the weeds or pests that try to encroach.